 We know that in today's visual economy, consumers are hungry for AR technology.
 In fact, 71.5% say that AR is the “future technology they are most eager to use.”
 But the truth is, augmented reality (AR) on the web may not be as far into the future as some think.
 It's a complex story because the underlying technology for AR on the web is not yet mature.

 We started on this subject in April 2019, but as with everything AR, things are moving fast.
 Let’s take a closer look at the state of AR on the web in 2019.

 WebXR for Browser-Based AR

 The AR trend really took off when Apple introduced their markerless ARKit technology in the summer of 2017.
 ARKit allowed developers of native iOS applications to deploy AR relatively easily.

 The resulting effort eventually became the WebXR API.
-The WebXR API is really an evolution of the WebVR API.
+The WebXR API is essentially an evolution of the WebVR API.
 In fact, WebVR 2.0 API was discontinued or merged into the WebXR API effort.
 Microsoft, Google and Firefox support the WebXR API.
-Apple unfortunately has not yet shared an opinion on whether they will support it.
+Apple has unfortunately not yet shared an opinion on whether or not they will support it.

-Unfortunately, until the WebXR API stops changing, is formally finished and then integrated into the web browsers, it is difficult to make use of it.
+Unfortunately, until the WebXR API is formally finished and integrated into the web browsers, it will be difficult to make use of it.
 One can install special versions of some of the browsers that support a preliminary version of the WebXR API, but getting customers to install these browsers is out of the question.